zanna-37/I-E_Basis_2019/01_notes.md

 ## Disruptive innovation

 Disruptive innovation faces a market that is **very big**.
-They position themselves in a given market and change the paradigm of things are done.
+They position themselves in a given market and change the paradigm of how things are done.

 `Example:` Iliad for the price, Revolut and N26 because they are completely digital banks.

 ## Incremental innovation

-In incremental innovation we start to get a niche of the market and once the innovation is taken over we try to deploy your new product in other product niche.
+In incremental innovation, we start to get a niche of the market and once the innovation is taken over we try to deploy your new product in other product niche.

 `Example:` Facebook was initially seen as a better way of doing social networks but ended up being disruptive because they completed changed the market.

-If two business people are to open a restaurant and a ice cream shop, it initially appears that they are not different markets and appeal to different people but there is competition underlying.
+If two business people are to open a restaurant and an ice-cream shop, it initially appears that they are not different markets and appeal to different people but there is competition underlying.
 For example, in the physical space to advertise.

 # Who wins a battle? [📹1:14:47](https://youtu.be/GAPFpCKG7do?t=4487)